Overview

 │ └── entrypoint.tsx // Backend entrypoint

-├── common/ // Common modules accessible from backend and frontend
+├── common/ // Shared modules for backend and frontend

 ├── frontend/